 This colt qualifies for the £300,000 Goff Uk Sales race, held at York's Ebor meeting in August.
 That would certainly be a target for our colt, he looks tailor made for it in fact.
 Kevin does really well in these sales races, he wins them more than his fair share and the £300,000 race will be very much on our radar in 2019.
 He looks a good sort for the £250,000 Weatherby's Super Sprint at Newbury in July too, with his sensible auction price; it's a race limited to horses which cost £63,000 or below at public auction as a yearling so it's a good fit for this horse, where he would find himself nestling in off a potentially winning weight of around 8-10.

 He's a very exciting colt for 2019 and hopefully far beyond that too; Kevin is very adept at keeping his sprinters performing in top races for years on end.
 He’s a really well grown, sprinting type who looks the perfect fit for a Kevin Ryan trained horse.
 Because he’s well grown already, he could shape up into an early season, fast and precocious type.
 (We have added a photo and a video of him cantering on the gallops.)

-Trainer Update (5th April): Kevin is really pleased by how he is coming together.
+Trainer Update: Kevin is really pleased by how he is coming together.
 He's been away for two grass gallops and improved significantly from day one to day two.
 Kevin says that he loves it when this happens; it's clearly a good sign that horses are thriving on their work.
 There is no hiding Kevin's excitement, from talking to him, about this colt, saying that he plenty of ability and has a great attitiude to his work.
-New photos have been added this week.